nteract/enchannel/README.md

   stdin: stdinSubject
 }
 ```

+Messages observed from these Subjects are all immutable, not by convention but through `Object.freeze`.

 Note that [heartbeat](http://jupyter-client.readthedocs.org/en/latest/messaging.html#heartbeat-for-kernels) is not included above, primarily because it's being thought of as something that may end up being deprecated.